4 Extra Debut. Paul Jackson’s story of pioneering BBC current affairs TV show Nationwide. With Sue Lawley and Michael Barratt. From 2013.

-But first off, Paul Jackson assesses the impact and legacy of the popular current affairs programme that launched the television career of Sue Lawley, and spawned the birth of TV consumer journalism, Nationwide.
+What was the impact and legacy of the BBC’s popular current affairs programme that launched Sue Lawley’s TV career, and spawned the birth of TV consumer journalism?

-Paul talks to the programme's first presenter, Michael Barratt and the show's first director, Keith Clement, who recall the early technical mishaps which threatened to take Nationwide off the air.
-When Michael announced to viewers that we were going to Glasgow, the viewers would see wavy lines and hear technical clunks.
-The BBC circuit system was not quite up to speed with the technical ambition of the programme - though within six months, and ever increasing audience numbers, the programme found its feet.
+Paul talks to Nationwide’s first presenter, Michael Barratt and the first director, Keith Clement, who recall the early technical mishaps which threatened to take it off air.
+The BBC circuit system wasn’t quite up to speed with the technical ambition of the programme.
+When linking to Glasgow, viewers would see wavy lines and hear technical clunks.
+But within six months, and ever increasing audience numbers, the programme found its feet.

-Popular across the nation because of its inclusion of the regions, we hear Sue Lawley on why she felt the programme became a success.
-We also hear her account of THAT interview with Mrs. Thatcher when housewife, Mrs Diana Gould persisted in questioning Mrs Thatcher on the decision to sink the Argentinian war ship, Belgrano when it 'was sailing away' during the Falklands War.
+Popular across the nation because of its inclusion of the regions, Sue Lawley explains its success.
+She also recalls THAT interview with Mrs Thatcher when housewife, Mrs Diana Gould persisted in questioning the prime minister on the decision to sink Argentinian war ship, Belgrano when it 'was sailing away' during the Falklands War.

 Producer: Sarah Taylor.

 First broadcast on BBC Radio 4 in May 2013.